Saihex/creation_wiki_pages/The4Tris/Characters/Sairo.md

 ## The other half (Reality Bender Crystal)
 <img align="right" width="250" src="https://img.saihex.com/wiki_exclusive/The4Tris/page_icon/characters/sairo/sairo_eyes.png?downscale=fm">

-From [origin story](../Dimensions/the_simulation#origin-story)..
-Even in The 4Tris real life, Sairo's crystal is half Reality Bender Crystal.
-This was because Crystali had to make her crystal emits the same signals as Brain Crystal, her crystal being half the size of Brain Crystal typical size she decided to make her crystal half Brain Crystal.
+From [origin story](../Dimensions/the_simulation#origin-story).
+Even in [The 4Tris Real Life](../Dimensions/real_life), Sairo's crystal is half Reality Bender Crystal.
+This was because Crystali wanted to help Silica and Lan, her crystal being half the size of Brain Crystal typical size she decided to make her crystal half Brain Crystal.
 While Sairo is not Crystali, she still lives in her mind and can sometimes help Sairo during combat.
 This doesn't break the curse rule because she's not playing entirely but as a assistant which is allowed.

 This does mean Spectra is soulmate to two individual just that the two are in the same body.
 Lucky gal.